-Your Customer Advisory board is a success.
+Congratulations!
+Your Customer Advisory Board program is a success.
 It’s been running for a while and you’ve built some solid customer relationships.
 But what do you do when these great customers can no longer provide you the directional guidance you now need?
 What is the protocol for changing the mix of your CAB invitees?

-This is a great question that causes sleepless nights for many executive sponsors and CAB managers.
-The fact is your business is evolving.
-As you grow, your needs change.
-And so, too, will the context and agendas of your future CAB meetings.
-This means that you will need a different mix of customers from time to time.
+This is a great question that causes sleepless nights for many executive sponsors and Customer Advisory Board (CAB) managers.
+The fact is your business is evolving, and the pandemic changed the rules of the CAB game.
+As you grow and business conditions change, your CAB’s objectives, context, agendas, and engagement model will also need to change.
+Your CAB in 2022 will not look like it did in 2019.
+This means that you will likely need a different mix of customers.
 So, how do you retire one set of CAB members so you can make room for new ones?

 Answer: With integrity, diplomacy, and respect.